nuxt-community/auth-module/README.md

 <h2 align="center">Options</h2>

+Check out [this](lib/defaults.js) file for default options.

 ### `user`
 Sets the global settings for store **fetch** action.

-`endpoint`

-Set the URL of the user data endpoint.
+`endpoint` - Set the URL of the user data endpoint.
 It can be a relative or absolute path.

-`propertyName`

-Set the name of the return object property that contains the user data.
+`propertyName` - Set the name of the return object property that contains the user data.
 If you want the entire object returned, set an empty string.

-`resetOnFail`

-- Default: `true`

-Automatically invalidate all tokens if user fetch fails.
+`resetOnFail` - Automatically invalidate all tokens if user fetch fails.

-`method`

-Set the request to POST or GET.
+`method` - Set the request to POST or GET.

 ### `login`
 Set the global settings for store **login** action.

-`endpoint`

-Set the URL of the login endpoint.
+`endpoint` - Set the URL of the login endpoint.
 It can be a relative or absolute path.

 ### `logout`
 Sets the global settings for store **logout** action.

-`endpoint`

-Set the URL of the logout endpoint.
+`endpoint` - Set the URL of the logout endpoint.
 It can be a relative or absolute path.

-`method`

-Set the request to POST or GET.
+`method` - Set the request to POST or GET.

 ### `token`

-`enabled`

-Get and use tokens for authentication.
+`enabled` - Get and use tokens for authentication.

-`type`

-Sets the token type of the authorization header.
+`type` - Sets the token type of the authorization header.

-`localStorage`

-If set to `true`, Keeps token in local storage.
+`localStorage` - If set to `true`, Keeps token in local storage.

-`name`

-Set the token name in the local storage.
+`name` - Set the token name in the local storage.

-`cookie`

-Keeps token in cookies, if enabled.
+`cookie` - Keeps token in cookies, if enabled.

-`cookieName`

-Set the token name in Cookies.
+`cookieName` - Set the token name in Cookies.

 ### `redirect`

-`guest`

-Sets if the middleware should redirect guests users (unauthenticated).
+`guest` - Sets if the middleware should redirect guests users (unauthenticated).
 Only when `auth` middleware is added to a page.

-`user`

-Sets if the middleware should redirect logged users (authenticated).
+`user` - Sets if the middleware should redirect logged users (authenticated).
 Only when `auth` middleware is added to a page.

-`notLoggedIn`

-Sets the redirect URL default of the users not logged in.
+`notLoggedIn` - Sets the redirect URL default of the users not logged in.
 Only when `auth` middleware is added to a page.

-`loggedIn`

-Sets the redirect URL default of the users logged in.
+`loggedIn` - Sets the redirect URL default of the users logged in.
 Only when `auth` middleware is added to a page.

 ### `errorHandler`